 Sir Richard Venn's Coat of Arms

-Venn died in 1639; one of the most worthy sons of our worthy town.
+Venn died in 1639; one of the worthiest sons of our worthy town.
 Now read the third instalment about Richard Venn’s Will .........

 Richard Fenn’s Will (Part III)

 In his Will, written on 10th April 1635 but not ‘signed, sealed, published and declared’ by Richard until 13th January 1636***, Richard appointed ‘his most loving wife Jane’ Executrix and his sons, James and Robert, Executors.
-It was witnessed by Clement Mosse ‘my good friend’ (and also Comptroller of the Chamber of London, 1633), Thomas Clarke, Thomas Thornton and Thomas Worsley.
+Clement Mosse witnessed it ‘my good friend’ (and Comptroller of the Chamber of London, 1633), Thomas Clarke, Thomas Thornton, and Thomas Worsley.

 In accordance with the customs of the City of London Richard’s estate, after the settlement of all debts and funeral expenses, was divided into three parts:

 1. To his wife, Dame Jane Fenn, Richard left 1000 marks, equivalent to £666.6s.0d. in 1635 (£60,000 in present times*), together with ‘all the plate and household stuff yet remaining that she brought me when I married her’; also ‘a great chain of gold and divers jewels of good value which I bestowed on her, and all the network for a bed, curtains valance and other furniture of network or other work for her chamber’.
 She also received Richard’s coach and two horses and, perhaps more importantly, retained possession of the marital home in the parish of St. Michael Bassishaw (the area around Basing- hall Street EC1 and one of the wealthiest parishes in the city).
 Thus, Richard ensured that she retained her status in the community and the standard of living to which she had been accustomed.